 Update: Through the years since I first wrote this, I’ve had a number of people say that Dr. Wily stole the little red and white robot that went berserk in the lab during the flashback—and turned this robot into the final Proto Man.
 There are a couple of reasons this theory won’t work however.
 First of all, the body shape and size was completely wrong, so Dr. Wily would have had to have rebuilt Proto Man from scratch—which would make Proto Man a totally new robot anyway, so what’s the point?
 Even if he transplanted the “brain” itself to the new shell, keep in mind that the original robot was completely dysfunctional.
 Wily would have had to reprogram him from scratch—which again, would mean Proto Man’s mind would be a totally new mind, not anything even remotely resembling the original.
 And besides, if I recall, in the flashback cut scene you actually see Wily escaping the lab when he stole Proto Man’s plans.
 You don’t see him carrying Proto Man.
 Just a rolled up piece of paper.
 Even with as small as the berserk robot was, I don’t think Wily could have fit him into his pocket.
 All of this implies that, one way or another, the final product of Proto Man is still completely separate from the little thing Dr. Light and Dr. Wily built together.
 So my points above are still valid.

 Now that I’ve said all that, I’d like to mention that you gotta give the people who work on the cartoons some credit.
 As cartoons, they are fine.
-The animation is decent, the voices are good (or at least appropriate), the music is fine (it’s just the lyrics that need changed) and overall, the cartoons are of a decent quality.
+The animation is decent, the voices are good (or at least appropriate), the music is fine (it’s just the lyrics that need changed), and overall, the cartoons are of a decent quality.
 The main problems came with the initial character and plot designs.
 The animators cannot be blamed for the art style, because they must follow the existing character designs.
 The writers cannot be completely blamed for the plots because they have guidelines to which they must adhere.
+The voice actors did an admirable job with the (oftentimes corny) lines they were given.
 So in the end, if you care nothing about consistency, the cartoons, sans their occasional moronic parts, are great.

 So, lest you think all I can do is criticize, allow me to go a bit further and mention a few specific things that I think the cartoons can be praised for: